kubos/kubos/docs/msp430-launchpad-guide.md

 If you're using a VM, the "Texas Instruments MSP Tools Driver" device name might no longer be present after running the command.

-If that occurs, try selecting the "Unknown device" devices and re-running the 'kubos flash' command.
+If that occurs, try selecting the "Unknown device" devices and re-running the `kubos flash` command.
 The command should cause some additional firmware to be loaded and the usual device name should appear once it completes.

 Select the  "Texas Instruments MSP Tools Driver" device again and rerun the flash command one more time.
 You should see firmware